4.1. Overview

 We think it makes sense to

-2. then have a look at the nextnano.NEGF software.
+2. then have a look at nextnano.NEGF.

 You can find simple QCL wave function calculation (including intersubband transition matrix elements) examples here: